manognadeva/Telecom_Company_Churn/README.md

-# 📊 Telecom Company Analytics Dashboard
+# 📊 Telecom Company Power BI Dashboard

 This repository contains interactive Power BI dashboards built using real-world datasets from a Telecom company.
 The visualizations focus on two core areas: